diofant/diofant/docs/tutorial/simplification.rst

 Special Functions
 =================

-SymPy implements dozens of special functions, ranging from functions in combinatorics to mathematical physics.
+Diofant implements dozens of special functions, ranging from functions in combinatorics to mathematical physics.

-An extensive list of the special functions included with SymPy and their documentation is at the :ref:`Functions Module <functions-contents>` page.
+An extensive list of the special functions included with Diofant and their documentation is at the :ref:`Functions Module <functions-contents>` page.

-For the purposes of this tutorial, let's introduce a few special functions in SymPy.
+For the purposes of this tutorial, let's introduce a few special functions in Diofant.

 Let's define ``x``, ``y``, and ``z`` as regular, complex Symbols, removing any assumptions we put on them in the previous section.
 We will also define ``k``,